Meet our dedicated team of directors and instructors.

 Mrs. Marin enjoys teaching high school marching band and private lessons.
 Her hobbies include outdoor activities, reading and spending time with family and friends.
-She resides in Sandy Springs with her husband, Allan, and her cat, Kal.
+She resides in Sandy Springs with her husband, Allan, daughter Joan, and her cat, Kal.

 Assistant Band Director

 Mr. Brian Ely has been the assistant marching band director for the past 14 seasons.
 He is a graduate of Chamblee High School where he played trumpet in the marching band and was drum major his senior year.
 He then went on to play four years in the University of Georgia Redcoat Band.

 Sarah Schillinger grew up in Dacula, GA and graduated from Mill Creek High School.
 She attended Georgia Gwinnett College and earned a B.S.Ed in Special Education.